jackwangdamao/SimpleFileBrowser/PULL_REQUEST_TEMPLATE.md

 Description or #|issue-number|

+- [ ] The code documentation is updated
 - [ ] Added label (Work in Progress or Ready for Review)
 - [ ] Assigned yourself